-We can’t always see this action due to the fact that many of these energy formations exist at an atomic level, but we can often notice the effect they have on larger elements, much like the wind.
+We can’t always see this action since many of these energy formations exist at an atomic level, but we can often notice the effect they have on larger elements, much like the wind.
 You can’t see the wind, but you can see it carrying leaves or blowing trees.

 Cause and Effect